 People who have gone on cruises several times are very familiar with modern cruise ship areas.

-Everyone knows that on cruise ships you can find different cabins, restaurants, buffets, swimming pools, and some spaces dedicated to entertainment.
+Everyone knows that cruise ships have different cabins, restaurants, buffets, swimming pools, and spaces dedicated to entertainment.

-What many people don’t know, however, is that there are hidden places that cruise lines try to keep as private as possible.
+However, what many people don’t know is that there are hidden places that cruise lines try to keep as private as possible.

 But what are these places?
 And why do workers tend not to talk about them?
 Let’s find out more about them!